Tamás Pócs

-Tamás Pócs (born 6 August 1933) is a Széchenyi Prize-winning Hungarian botanist, ecologist, and college professor, and member of the Hungarian Academy of Sciences.
-His research interests include the taxonomy and distribution conditions of mosses, tropical ecology, and the flora of Southwestern Transdanubia and the Southern Carpathians.
-His name is associated with the collection of many plant specimens and the description of one hundred and forty new plant species.
-Between 1991 and 1995 he was the president of the Hungarian Biological Society.
-His great-grandfather Ferenc Kozma (1844–1920) was a teacher, publicist and academic; his sister Éva Pócs (born 1936) is a folklore researcher.
+Tamás Pócs (born 6 August 1933) is a Széchenyi Prize-winning Hungarian botanist, ecologist, and college professor and member of the Hungarian Academy of Sciences.
+His research interests include the taxonomy and distribution conditions of mosses, tropical ecology, and the flora of southwestern Transdanubia and the Southern Carpathians.
+He is associated with the collection of many plant specimens and the description of one hundred and forty new plant species.
+Between 1991 and 1995, he was the president of the Hungarian Biological Society.
+His great-grandfather Ferenc Kozma (1844–1920) was a teacher, publicist, and academic; his sister Éva Pócs (born 1936) is a folklore researcher.